adrianocalvitto/wpdocker/readme.md

 ## What's Inside

 This project is based on [docker-compose](https://docs.docker.com/compose/).
-By default, the following containers are started: PHP-FPM, MySQL, nginx and Webgrind.
+By default, the following containers are started: PHP-FPM, MySQL, nginx and WebGrind.
 The `/app` directory is the html root which is mapped to the nginx container.

-You can directly edit PHP and nginx configuration files from in the repo as they are mapped to correct locations within containers.
+PHP and nginx configuration files can be edited directly in the repo as they are mapped to correct locations within containers.

 ## Requirements